hbashton/spotify-ripper/README.rst

+                            Convert the file name to normalized ASCII with unicodedata.normalize (NFKD) -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3 --partial-check {none,weak,strict}
+                            Check for and overwrite partially ripped files. "weak" will err on the side of not re-ripping the file if it is unsure, whereas "strict" will re-rip the file [Default=weak]
-                            Convert the file name to normalized ASCII with unicodedata.normalize (NFKD) -o, --overwrite       Overwrite existing MP3 files [Default=skip] --opus                Rip songs to Opus encoding instead of MP3 --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs)
+      --playlist-m3u        create a m3u file when ripping a playlist --playlist-wpl        create a wpl file when ripping a playlist --playlist-sync       Sync playlist songs (rename and remove old songs)